Access graph: a novel graph representation of public transport networks for accessibility analysis: Introduction

 The contribution of this study is threefold:

-\begin{enumerate} \item \textbf{Methodological:} We introduce a novel PTN graph representation, the \textit{access graph}, which connects pairs of nodes based on their reachability on generalised time-weighted shortest paths.
+\begin{enumerate} \item \textbf{Methodological:} We introduce a novel PTN graph representation, the \textit{access graph}, or the \textit{$A$-space}, which connects pairs of nodes based on their reachability on generalised time-weighted shortest paths.
 This is the principal contribution of this work. \item \textbf{Applied:} Based on the topology of the access graph, we define a set of accessibility indicators, including access inequality indicators. \item \textbf{Empirical:} We apply the methodology to a dataset of 51 metro networks worldwide to study the properties of the access graph and compare accessibility measures across networks. \end{enumerate}

-The remainder of this study is structured as follows.
-In Section \ref{sec:methodology}, the methodology of construction of the access graph and definitions of the proposed indicators is detailed.
+The remainder of this article is structured as follows.
+In Section \ref{sec:methodology}, the methodology of construction of the access graph and definitions of the proposed indicators are detailed.
 In Section \ref{sec:results}, the results of the empirical analysis on the metro dataset are presented.
 Section \ref{sec:conclusion} concludes this study and offers directions for further research.